Michele Cooke: Professional affiliations

 Cooke has been involved in various scientific organizations, such as the American Geophysical Union and the Geological Society of America where she has been a part of the tectonophysics and structural geology division since the 1990s.
 Since 2020, Cooke has been a part of the American Association for the Advancement of Science as well as the Statewide California Earthquake Center and the Seismological Society of America.

 Publications

-Cooke has been consulted numerous times on matters about seismography and geophysics, as well as existing in academia while deaf.
+Cooke has been consulted numerous times on matters of seismography and geophysics.
+She has also consulted on pieces about being deaf in academia.
 In addition to her consultations, she has published talk and advice pieces.
-She is also a prolific researcher who has added to the knowledge base of geosciences, seismography, fault mechanics, deep creep, tectonic movement, and more.
+Cooke is a prolific researcher who has added to the knowledge base of geosciences, seismography, fault mechanics, deep creep, tectonic movement, and more.